Predicting Qualification Thresholds in the UEFA Champions League and Europa League under the New League Phase Format: Discussion

 \section{Discussion}

 With the 2024/25 season, UEFA introduced the incomplete round-robin format for the Champions League (UCL) and Europa League (UEL), with the aim of increasing competitiveness and fan engagement.
 Given the relevance of progressing to the next round for strategic planning of clubs, this evokes demand for scientific guidance for clubs and managers on qualification thresholds.
 This paper seeks to develop a model that improves upon existing prediction approaches, which lack validation from the actual outcomes of the 2024/25 UCL season.
-For this purpose, we consider the difference in competitive balance between the UCL and UEL and explicitly account for the increased incentive of playing for a win instead of resting on a draw under the new format by shifting probability mass from draws to wins via the bivariate Dixon-Coles model when predicting qualification thresholds.
+For this purpose, we consider the difference in competitive balance between the UCL and UEL and explicitly account for the increased incentive of playing for a win instead of resting on a draw under the new format by shifting probability mass from draws to wins via the bivariate D\&C model when predicting qualification thresholds.

 Our results demonstrate that this approach allows us to predict outcomes more accurately.
-For instance, for a point total of 15, we obtain a qualification probability for the round of 16 of about 20\% in the UCL compared to more than 70\% predicted by Opta.
+For instance, for a point total of 15, we obtain a qualification probability for the round of 16 of about 20\% in the 2024/25 UCL season compared to more than 70\% predicted by Opta.
 Indeed, all teams finishing with 15 points in the UCL missed direct qualification for the round of 16 and had to compete in the play-offs.
-While the approach used in this study offers several advantages --- most notable its ability to adjust for unexpected draw rates and account for differences in team strength using Elo ratings --- the most recent UCL season may present an extreme case in this regard, requiring caution when interpreting results.
-To address this, we have not only presented a simulation based on our model under the assumption that last season’s pattern might recur, but also conducted a sensitivity analysis with alternative scenarios that result in different thresholds.
+While the approach used in this study offers several advantages --- most notable its ability to adjust for unexpected draw rates and account for differences in team strength using Elo ratings --- the first UCL season under the new format may present an extreme case in this regard, requiring caution when interpreting results.
+To address this, we have not only extended our analysis to an out-of-sample simulation with data from the 2025/26 season, but also presented a simulation based on randomly generated clubs and match schedules, as well as conducted a sensitivity analysis with alternative scenarios that result in different thresholds.
 These thresholds provide valuable guidelines for teams in planning and refining their strategies.

 Still, some limitations remain: First, the simulation model does not account for association-specific restrictions in the draw procedure, i.e.\ it does not prevent clubs from being paired with teams from the same association in the league phase.
 Second, the simulation of matches does not incorporate the schedule of the generated fixtures, as the model relies on static Elo ratings fixed at the beginning of the season.
 Consequently, dynamic factors such as transfers and roster changes, team motivation, or short-term variations in form are not captured, which may lead to either over- or underestimation of win probabilities.